 Reconciling your bank account each month is step #1 for you if you really want to be successful financially.
 That’s because your bank statement tells you how much you spend.
-If you don’t know how much you spend each month it won’t matter how much you save and invest because if your spending is out of control, it will eventually devour all your hard work.
+If you don’t know how much you spend each month it won’t matter how much you save or invest because if your spending is out of control, it will eventually devour all your money.
+That’s a sour taste.
 So your spending is key, and your bank reconciliation is the key to your spending.
 Pretty straight-forward.
 Right?

-Now, don’t worry if you don’t know how to reconcile a bank statement.
+Now, don’t worry if you don’t know how to reconcile your bank statement.
 You’re not alone.
-Many people (at all levels of financial sophistication and capacity) don’t have a clue when it comes to reconciling their bank account.)
+Many people at all levels of financial sophistication and capacity are clueless when it comes to reconciling their bank account.

 If you take a few minutes now to learn how to do it and then become willing to practice – and even make mistakes – you’ll soon find out:

 - It isn’t hard to reconcile your bank accounts

 - When you do this monthly you gain insights into your financial behaviors that are simply unavailable any other way